SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 The *departure* from the exact condition can then be properly quantified and one can decide whether the analysis upper limits are applicable or not to the model being considered.
-Concretely, for each condition a number between 0 and 1 is returned, where 0 means the condition is exactly satisfied and 1 means it is maximally violated.
+Concretely, SModelS computes for each condition a number between 0 and 1, where 0 means the condition is exactly satisfied and 1 means it is maximally violated.
 Allowing for a :math:`20\%` violation of a condition corresponds approximately to a ''condition violation value'' (or simply condition value) of 0.2.
 The condition values  are given as an output of SModelS, so the user can decide what are the